Polyoxometalate

-In chemistry, a polyoxometalate (abbreviated POM) is a polyatomic ion, usually an anion, that consists of three or more transition metal oxyanions linked together by shared oxygen atoms to form closed 3-dimensional frameworks.
-The metal atoms are usually group 6 (Mo, W) or less commonly group 5 (V, Nb, Ta) transition metals and Tc in their high oxidation states.
-Polyoxometalates are often colorless, orange or red diamagnetic anions.
-Two broad families are recognized, isopolymetalates, composed of only one kind of metal and oxide, and heteropolymetalates, composed of one metal, oxide, and a main group oxyanion (phosphate, silicate, etc.).
-Many exceptions to these general statements exist.
+Polyoxometalates (POMs) are a group of inorganic anionic molecular metal oxides.

 Formation

 The oxides of d0 metals such as V2O5, MoO3, WO3 dissolve at high pH to give orthometalates, VO4(3−), MoO4(2−), WO4(2−).
-For Nb2O5 and Ta2O5, the nature of the dissolved species at high pH is less clear, but these oxides also form polyoxometalates.
+For Nb2O5 and Ta2O5, the nature of the dissolved species at high pH is less defined, but these oxides also form polyoxometalates.

-As the pH is lowered, orthometalates protonate to give oxide–hydroxide compounds such as WO3(OH)− and VO3(OH)(2−).
+As the pH is lowered, solutions of orthometalates give oxide–hydroxide compounds such as WO3(OH)− and VO3(OH)(2−).
 These species condense via the process called olation.
 The replacement of terminal M=O bonds, which in fact have triple bond character, is compensated by the increase in coordination number.
 The nonobservation of polyoxochromate cages is rationalized by the small radius of Cr(VI), which may not accommodate octahedral coordination geometry.

 Condensation of the MO3(OH)^{n-} species entails loss of water and the formation of M\sO\sM linkages.
 The stoichiometry for hexamolybdate is shown: